unkn0wn-root/git-go/README.md

 git-go tries to maintain full compatibility with standard Git repositories:
 - Objects created by git-go can be read by Git
 - Repositories initialized by git-go work with Git commands
-- Index files are fully compatible between implementations
+- Index files are fully (or should be) compatible between implementations
 - Reference structure follows Git conventions